|

 extent, such interventions are achieving their objectives and

-lessons identified.
+lessons elsewhere.

-1. Research - Towards Effective Training
+1. Research

 The study, Towards Effective Training For Field Human Rights Work,